DipendraPaudel/date-picker-np/README.md

 The `inputContainerStyles` prop accepts the following properties:

+- **border**: Sets the border style of the input.
+- **width**: Specifies the width of the input field.
+- **height**: Specifies the width of the input field.
 - **padding**: Sets the padding inside the input field.
 - **background**: Defines the background color of the input.
-- **width**: Specifies the width of the input field.
+- **lineHeight**: Sets the lineHeight of text inside the input field.
-- **border**: Sets the border style of the input.
-- **height**: Ensures proper positioning of the calendar dropdown.
-Must be a number.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Support

-If you have any questions, issues, or feature requests, please open an issue in the [GitHub repository](https://github.com/DipendraPaudel/date-picker-np).
+If you have any questions, issues, or feature requests, please open an issue in the [GitHub repository](https://github.com/DipendraPaudel/date-picker-np/issues).